All Episodes

 Well, it didn't happen that night, but he was referring to the general violence that we see happening in Germany and Paris and Sweden.

-A tiny mistake, but factually correct, and as much as, you know, Sweden, he says, who would believe this?
+And as much as, you know, Sweden, he says, who would believe this?

-They took in large numbers, they're having problems like they never thought possible, all which we have confirmed.
+They're having problems like they never thought possible, all which we have confirmed.

-And later in the program, Ami Horowitz, who actually was in Sweden and talked to law enforcement in Sweden, was we did this report sometime back in the fall, like October, November.
+And later in the program, Ami Horowitz, who actually was in Sweden and talked to law enforcement in Sweden, was, we did this report sometime back in the fall, like October, November.

 And we can also say the same thing about Belgium and Paris and Germany and Great Britain.